WATERBURY HOSPITAL’S YOUTH PIPELINE INITIATIVES

 Since the Youth Pipeline Initiative was established in 2001 as a partnership between Waterbury Hospital and Waterbury Public Schools, its mission has remained the same: to close the achievement gap for minority and economically disadvantaged students in Waterbury so they can matriculate and compete nationally for placement in post-secondary education programs in preparation for health careers.
 We take pride in helping students realize their potential as they embark on their academic and personal journeys.
 To this end, during 2014 Waterbury Hospital provided over 1,000 students and parents in Greater Waterbury with unique educational programs that enhance the overall welfare of our community.

 All programs are offered free-of-charge to participants.

 The Youth Pipeline Initiative is a multifaceted series with six focus areas:

 Providing Early Acquaintance with Careers in Healthcare (PEACH)

-Since its inception in 2004, Waterbury Hospital’s PEACH Program has engaged administrators, teachers, and students at Waterbury’s North End Middle School and West Side Middle School to address the projected shortage of healthcare workers in the area and to close the achievement gap for students in Waterbury Public Schools.
-Through the program, students engage with healthcare workers in a non-emergency setting and are informed of the variety of healthcare careers available in our community.
-Each spring, over 150 seventh graders from North End Middle School and West Side Middle School take part in a day-long PEACH tour at Waterbury Hospital, during which they visit at least six hospital departments and complete hands-on learning activities with hospital staff.
+Since its inception in 2004, Waterbury Hospital’s PEACH Program has engaged administrators, teachers, and students in the Waterbury Public Schools to address the projected shortage of healthcare workers in the area and to close the achievement gap for students in Waterbury Public Schools.
+Through the program, students engage with healthcare workers in a non-emergency setting and to learn about a variety of healthcare careers available in our community.

 Spring Break Program